 Also the statement is factually untrue because the 2004 Lakers and 2013 Lakers by the definition of having more than 2 HoFers on the team, can be called a ‘superteam’, it’s just that they weren’t successful, because most superteams are not successful.
 1997 Rockets, 2020 Clippers are two other examples.
 Turns out Lebron is quite the exception since he elevates everyone else around him.
 Even Rondo and Dwight who people wrote off before this year started, became champions when they played with Lebron.
 Don’t think that would have happened with Kobe (because we know it didnt work with Kobe, twice).

 And plus let’s look at Kobe’s Finals opponents – 2000 Pacers, 2001 76ers, 2002 Nets, 2009 Magic, 2010 Celtics.
 The only one out of that group that can be considered even remotely challenging is the 2010 Celtics – and that group could be considered just as old as the 2014 Spurs everyone makes fun of Lebron for losing against, age-wise.
-KG was not the same post-surgery and Perkins was out for the Finals.
+KG was not the same post-surgery and Kendrick Perkins was out for a game.
 And he still needed 7 games to beat that team.